NGAGE forum to create awareness on gender equity

-To spread awareness on gender biases and increase the participation of youth to combat the menace a virtual forum, hosting thought-provoking leaders will be held for two days from December 10 to 29.
+To spread awareness on gender biases and increase the participation of youth to combat the menace, a virtual forum will be held for three days from December 10 to 12.

-Durga India, a citizen sector organisation focusing on women’s safety, will launch the Next Gen Advocates for Gender Equity (NGAGE) forum where 3,000 participants will discuss the current issues for two days.
+Durga India, a citizen sector organisation focusing on women’s safety, will launch the Next Gen Advocates for Gender Equity (NGAGE) forum where 3,000 participants will discuss the current issues for three days.

 The forum will serve as an interactive platform where youngsters can realise that they can bring about changes in society with conscious efforts to bridge gender gaps.